 I ended up making our guest feel unwelcome which was never my intention, I also felt shame and embarrassment that it had happened which then in turn held me back from apologising and explaining things to him straight away which can’t have been nice for him to have to deal with either.

 It wasn’t until after these events that I was able to talk openly with my partner about these triggers and how best to deal with them and he really took the time to help me through a really rough patch that had hit me out of the blue.

-Forward to now, I started a new job in November 2018 and when 2019 rolled around I had a noticeable decrease in my mental health for the first few months of the year due to a few things that really made me doubt myself, but I overcame those demons (with help, love and support) and I now feel like I’m in a good place in general, yes there are still times when I feel low but during those moments where the light dims, I keep focussing on ways to pull my head above the water and keep swimming.
+I started a new job in November 2018 and when 2019 rolled around I had a noticeable decrease in my mental health for the first few months of the year due to a few things that really made me doubt myself, but I overcame those demons (with help, love and support) – 2019 turned out pretty well.

 Thank you for reading!